damenturnbull/zencharts/README.md

 # zencharts - Beautifully Simple Report

-Zencharts demonstrates the use of the High Charts graphing library.
-Zencharts also connects to the Zendesk Developer API using the OAuth protocol.
+Zencharts uses the High Charts graphing library.

+Zencharts also demonstrates how to connect to the Zendesk Developer API using JavaScript and the OAuth protocol.

 Zencharts is not a real company.